JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-It was the fall of 1981 and I was flipping through the *Daily News* one  Sunday when I saw it: An ad for some kinda of “CityKids” Atari contest at *Macy’s* in Manhattan.
-The first prize was an Atari 400 and the second prize was Atari *Centipede* cartridge for Atari Computers.
+It was the fall of 1981 and I was flipping through the *Daily News* one  Sunday when I saw it: An ad for some kinda of “CityKids” Atari-related contest happening at the main *Macy’s* location at 34th Street in Manhattan.
+And according to the ad, there were prizes to be won!
+The first prize was an Atari 400 and the second prize was the new Atari *Centipede* game for the Atari home computers.

 My jaw dropped: *Centipede* was a popular arcade game, and the release of a home version was exciting.
 I barely had my Atari 400 for a year and was already bored with the few legal—and pirated—games I had.